-The QI Program physical restraint quality indicator measures and reports data relating to all restrictive practice, excluding chemical restraint.
+The QI Program restrictive practices quality indicator measures and reports data relating to all restrictive practices, excluding chemical restraint.
 This includes physical restraint, mechanical restraint, environmental restraint and seclusion, as defined in the Quality of Care Principles.

-Approved providers of residential care services must collect and report on physical restraint data quarterly, according to the requirements set out in this Manual.
+Approved providers of residential care services must collect and report on restrictive practices data quarterly, according to the requirements set out in this Manual.